 Another thing to consider is how long your house has been on the market.
 If this low offer has come after your house has been on the market for months and hasn’t moved, then it may be time to consider accepting that lower offer.
 However, if your property is new on the market a cheeky offer may seem ‘extra cheeky’ and you may want to hold off accepting this.

-So, how much lower can you offer on a house?
+So, what is a cheeky offer on a house?
+How much lower can you offer on a house?

 It’s important to remember your first offer is seen as a starting point and will help the seller decide if they feel they want to negotiate with you.
 If your first offer is too low, the seller may think you’re being rude and may refuse to negotiate with you completely.
 Ask the estate agents what your buyer is expecting and if they’re open to negotiation.
 Your offer should be no more than 25% below market value, anything less can’t even be excused by being cheeky!